LeaderPortfolio

 Early Life

-Robert J. Pera was born on March 10, 1978, in San Carlos, California.
-From a young age, Pera displayed an interest in technology and computers.
-While in high school, he started his first computer services company, which provided networking and database services.
-He also played on his high school's basketball team, but a heart condition led him to take a year off from school.
-After high school, Pera attended the University of California, San Diego (UCSD), where he graduated Phi Beta Kappa with a B.S. in Electrical Engineering and a B.A. in Japanese language.
-He went on to earn a master's degree in electrical engineering from UCSD, focusing on digital communications and circuit design.
+Robert J. Pera was born on March 10, 1978, in St. Louis, Missouri.
+He grew up in Redwood City, California.
+Pera's father worked in business consulting, and his mother was involved in public relations.
+During high school, he started his first computer services company, providing networking and database services to local businesses.
+Pera attended the University of California, San Diego (UCSD), where he earned a B.S. in Electrical Engineering and a B.A. in Japanese language, graduating Phi Beta Kappa, followed by a master's degree in electrical engineering with a focus on digital communications and circuit design in 2002.

 Rise to Success